KuroNgo/shop_erp_be/domain/warehouse_management/warehouse_management.md

 | `updated_at`     | `time.Time`  | Thời gian cập nhật |

 ### 2. Products (Sản phẩm)
+Contains details of products such as name, description, price, and associated categories.
+It is central to managing what items are available for sale and for inventory control.

 | Trường         | Loại Dữ Liệu | Mô Tả                                       |
 |----------------|--------------|---------------------------------------------|
 | `id`           | `ObjectID`   | Khóa chính                                  |